RaeanneZ/FoodNav/README.md

 6. Submit application to Google for approval on 29th June 2024.

 **Week 12**
+1. Implement Forgot Password annd refine sign up process with security qna
-1. Update Github with new baseline for fellow members to integrate Stage 2 features.
+2. Update Github with new baseline for fellow members to integrate Stage 2 features.
 (Raeanne)

 **Week 13**
+1. Stage 2 NomNotion and Dietary Profile implementation (Raeanne)
-1. Update Google Play Store application on 12 July 2024
+2. More testing and Get ready to update Google Play Store application on 12 July 2024 (Raeanne)

 **Week 14**
+1. Stage 2 Lottie implementation for Login and Logout animation.
+(Raeanne)
+2. Draft Stage 2 Presentation Slide (Raeanne)
+3. Update Github Readme(Raeanne)

 **Week 15**
+1. Implement Log Food History (2Days) (Raeanne)
+2. Code merge on 24th and last one on 26th July.
+3. FoodNav user guide and github readme
+4. Finalise Presentation slide and Rehearsal on Sunday

 **Week 16**
 1. Rehearsal for Stage 2 Presentation on 29th July 2024